Best Hikes in Hawaii for Teenagers Who Want a Challenge

 Makapu'u Point Lighthouse Trail - Oahu

-This paved 2-mile round trip trail climbs to a lookout above the historic Makapu'u Lighthouse with views of the windward coast, Rabbit Island, and - during winter months (November through May) - humpback whales.
+This paved 2-mile round trip climbs to a lookout above the historic Makapu'u Lighthouse with views of the windward coast, Rabbit Island, and during winter months (December through April) - humpback whales.
 The whale watching alone makes this trail worth doing with teens.

 Bring binoculars during whale season.
 You can spot whales breaching and spouting from the various lookout points along the trail.
 The trail is exposed to wind and sun, so bring water and sun protection.